MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 > WinUI 3 desktop apps can also use Windows App SDK to extend their windowing features.
 WinUI3 as a platform offers some customization APIs e.g., SetTitleBar.
 With Windows App SDK you have access to more customization APIs.
 >
-> ***REVIEW: Need more info.
+> **TODO: `Need more info.
 SetTitleBar doesn't seem to do anything in WinUI 3.
-Are there any other APIs to mention?***
+Are there any other APIs to mention?`**

 ### How to work with AppWindow

 You can use AppWindow APIs with any UI framework that the Windows App SDK supports - Win32, WPF, WinForms, or WinUI 3 - and you can adopt them incrementally, using only the APIs you need.
 You get an AppWindow object from an existing window using the interop APIs.
 With this AppWindow object you have access to the title bar customization APIs.
 For more about the interop APIs, see [Manage app windows - UI framework and HWND interop](/windows/apps/windows-app-sdk/windowing/windowing-overview#ui-framework-and-hwnd-interop) and the [Windowing gallery sample](https://github.com/microsoft/WindowsAppSDK-Samples/tree/main/Samples/Windowing).

 > [!IMPORTANT]
 > Title bar customization APIs currently work on Windows 11 only.
-We recommend that you check [AppWindowTitleBar.IsCustomizationSupported](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowtitlebar.iscustomizationsupported) in your code before you call these APIs.
+We recommend that you check [AppWindowTitleBar.IsCustomizationSupported](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowtitlebar.iscustomizationsupported) in your code before you call these APIs to ensure your app doesn't crash on other versions of Windows.

 ### Win32/DWM

 The Desktop Window Manager (DWM) APIs let you remove the non-client area of your window, which makes your title bar area completely customizable.
 While this does allow for extensive customization, you lose a lot of core windowing functionality that you have to re-implement yourself; for example, the title, icon, caption buttons, system menu, and the drag and sizing behavior.
 What's more, picking this option means that you must constantly emulate the new Windows design every time Window's styles are updated.
 In Windows 11, for example, we introduced rounded corners, updated caption buttons, and the snap flyout menu.
 Apps with custom title bars and frames need to be updated to look at home in Windows 11.
-(For more info, see [Apply rounded corners](/windows/apps/desktop/modernize/apply-rounded-corners) and [Support snap layouts](/windows/apps/desktop/modernize/apply-snap-layout-menu)).
 For new apps, we highly recommend that you use the Windows App SDK APIs to customize your title bar.

+For more info about updating your Win32 app, see [Apply rounded corners](/windows/apps/desktop/modernize/apply-rounded-corners) and [Support snap layouts](/windows/apps/desktop/modernize/apply-snap-layout-menu).

 For more info about DWM, see [Custom Window Frame Using DWM](/windows/win32/dwm/customframe).